laurentknauss/bcrypt_hashing_algorithm/README.md

 Breaking down the components:

 $2a$: This prefix indicates the bcrypt algorithm version used (2a in this case, which is the current version).

-10$: This indicates the cost factor used for key derivation. eoa9l1DqC8Y3v9.h1OJRTe: This part represents the salt used for hashing.
+10$: This indicates the cost factor used for key derivation.

+eoa9l1DqC8Y3v9.h1OJRTe: This part represents the salt used for hashing.

 SJoZ4m8Cw2VhsMmC34oNlyin9G47DSa: The actual hash value.

 When verifying a bcrypt hash, the bcrypt library automatically extracts the necessary information from the hash to perform the verification process correctly.
 The bcrypt.CompareHashAndPassword function in Go, for example, is used to compare a plain text password with a bcrypt hash during the authentication process.

+In bcrypt, the generated hash for the same input (e.g., the same name) will not be the same each time due to the inclusion of a random salt during the hashing process.
+The use of a salt is a critical security feature in password hashing, as it helps prevent the use of precomputed tables (rainbow tables) for reversing the hash back to the original password.